TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 export default Overview;
 ```

-Almost done, the only thing we need to do is importing our `Overview` component to our `App.js` file and adding it in our render method, as well as passing down the `tasks` array as props.
+Almost done, the only thing we need to do is importour `Overview` component to our `App.js` file and add it in our render method, as well as passing down the `tasks` array as props.

 Add this line to the top of your `App.js` file, right below where we import React.